SinanSamah/quality-of-life-dashboard/README.md

 The application is composed of several analytical modules:

-* [cite_start]**🗺️ World Map Explorer:** An interactive choropleth map to visualize global variations in key indicators[cite: 320].
+* **🗺️ World Map Explorer:** An interactive choropleth map to visualize global variations in key indicators[cite: 320].
 Features dynamic filters for continents, a log-scale option for skewed data, and detailed hover-over tooltips.
-* [cite_start]**📊 Country & Continent Comparison:** A side-by-side comparison tool that uses radar, bubble, and bar charts to analyze the strengths and weaknesses of any two selected entities across multiple metrics[cite: 322].
+* **📊 Country & Continent Comparison:** A side-by-side comparison tool that uses radar, bubble, and bar charts to analyze the strengths and weaknesses of any two selected entities across multiple metrics.
 * **📈 Top vs. Bottom Analysis:** A module to instantly identify and compare the highest and lowest-performing countries for any selected indicator, complete with auto-generated textual insights that explain real-world implications.
-* [cite_start]**🌍 Global Metrics View:** Presents aggregate statistics and hierarchical data visualizations (like sunburst charts) to understand indicator distributions at both continental and country levels[cite: 321].
+* **🌍 Global Metrics View:** Presents aggregate statistics and hierarchical data visualizations (like sunburst charts) to understand indicator distributions at both continental and country levels.

 ---